Programs on bachelor and master level

 The Ansgar School is owned and run by The Mission Covenant Church of Norway (MCCN), Det Norske Misjonsforbund, member of The International Federation of Free Evangelical Churches (IFFEC).
 MCCN is a non-state church with about 9.000 adult members.
 Like most other Norwegian non-state churches, MCCN is small in number.
 However, not least because of the Ansgar School, MCCN is of central importance to national and international church life.
 In terms of theology, Ansgar School is evangelical and conservative, subscribing to the Lausanne Covenant.
 In terms of ecumenicity, both the faculty and student body are open and belong to different evangelical churches and denominations.

 Ansgarskolen is the largest non-Lutheran school of this particular type in Norway.

 The name Ansgar comes from the German bishop Ansgar in the 9th century, The Apostle of the Nordic Countries.

-The school is located on a lovely campus of about 15 acres on a sunny hill side above the Torridal fjord, located 10 km (6 miles) at the outskirts of the city of Kristiansand (75.000).
+The school is located on a lovely campus of about 15 acres on a sunny hill side above the Torridal fjord, located 10 km (6 miles) at the outskirts of the city of Kristiansand (90.000).
 Kristiansand is the most important city and educational center in the southern part of Norway.
 The school is located not far from Kjevik Airport, with frequent connections to Copenhagen, Denmark, Amsterdam, the Netherlands and the main domestic destinations.
-Kristiansand has a ferry terminal with several daily connections to Denmark (from 2 to 4 ½ hours).
+Kristiansand has a ferry terminal with several daily connections to Denmark (3 hours and 15 minutes).

 Lectures are normally held only in Norwegian.
 The teachers may help students with other mother tongues to find literature in English and occasionally also other languages.